jc3213/d2mods/README.md

         - Base attack rating increased from +50% to **+100%**
         - Attack rating per level increased from +15% to **+20%**
         - Mana cost increased from 9 to **10**
-        - Gains base physic damage
+        - Gains base physical damage
             - Not area attack yet, **Help wanted**
     - `Frenzy`
         - Gains **+0.4 Seconds** per level of `Increased Stamina`